FunctionalUrology/SpheroScan/README.md

     conda activate my_env                            #activate previously created Conda environment python main.py                                   #It will open a web window and launch SpheroScan
     ```
+- #### Errors you may encounter
+  - ``` ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts. detectron2 0.6 requires black==21.4b2, which is not installed.```.
+    - Possible solution: You can simply ignore this error.

+  - ``` Address already in use.
+Port 4549 is in use by another program.
+Either identify and stop that program, or start the server with a different port.```.
+    - Possible solution: Before relaunching, please verify if you have a server already running for SpheroScan by checking your terminal and browser windows.
+If a server is already running, kindly close it.

 # Example Input Data
   - Prediction Module
     - Microscope images - https://github.com/FunctionalUrology/SpheroScan/blob/main/example-Input-data/microscope_images.zip